Tickets Krakow

 • Closed on: December 24–26

-• The summer months of June to August see the most crowds.
-Visitor numbers are lower during the off-peak season months of March to May, September, and October, making them a better time to visit.
+• Peak vs low season: The summer months of June to August are the busiest at Wawel Castle, with larger crowds and longer waits.
+Visitor numbers are lower during the off-peak months of March to May and September to October, making these months a more relaxed time to explore.

 Wawel Castle and Wawel Hill with tourists using audioguides in Krakow, Poland.